State Police: Driver dead after head-on crash with truck on I-90 in Albany

 ALBANY, N.Y.
-(NEWS10) – According to New York State Police, a driver is dead after a fatal crash in Albany on Thursday, October 21.
-The crash occurred on I-90, near mile marker 149.8, it shut down the area of the Thruway for around 5 hours.
+(NEWS10) — According to New York State Police, a driver is dead after a fatal crash in Albany on Thursday, October 21.
+The crash occurred on I-90, near mile marker 149.8 and shut down the area of the Thruway for around 5 hours.

 The tractor-trailer drove through the median and center guiderail, entered the westbound lanes, and struck a 2019 Toyota Rav4 head-on.
 The tractor-trailer stopped after it jackknifed and struck an embankment on the north shoulder.